 4. What is the expense ratio of the equity fund?

 Managing a fund has a cost attached to it.
 There are administrative costs, there is infrastructure cost, there are compliance costs, there is transaction cost and above all there is the marketing cost.
 All these add up to become the expense ratio of the fund and are debited to the fund and the NAV of the fund is reduced accordingly.
 However, SEBI requires funds to separately disclose the expense ratio and in case of Indian equity funds it normally varies between 1.5% and 2.2%.
 Since a large part of these expenses are fixed in nature, an equity fund with a larger corpus will have a lower expense ratio.
 That is something you need to keep in mind.

 5. What are the cues from the portfolio of the fund?

 The fund fact sheet of an equity fund not only discloses details of the stocks in the portfolio and their proportions but also the sectoral mix of the portfolio.
 This is an invaluable source of information.
-It gives you insights into whether the portfolio is too much weighted in favour a few stocks and few business groups.
+It gives you insights into whether the portfolio is too much weighted in favour a few stocks markets and few business groups.
 It also gives you an idea of the extent of mid and small caps in the portfolio.
 The sectoral mix tells you if the particular portfolio is vulnerable to systematic and thematic shocks.
 Also looks at shifts in the portfolio and whether they are in sync with the overall vision of the fund and the outlook of the fund manager.